mugonation31/odin-landing-page/README.md

 # images
-header main image is from unsplash credit to Igor Miske - Macbook Pro showing vegetable dish
+header main image is from unsplash credit to Jackson Sophat - Orange plastic blocks on white surface